voxpupuli/puppet-pkgng/REFERENCE.md

 Data type: `Optional[Stdlib::Absolutepath]`

-String containing the full path to the public key to use
+Path to the file containing  the public key for this repository

 Default value: `undef`